aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-Note that even if :code:`newLen` is not greater than the value of :code:`len_alloc`, using a :code:`len_used` value greater than the number of valid bytes in the buffer will likely lead to hard-to-debug errors.
+Note that even if :code:`newLen` is not greater than the value of :code:`len_alloc`, using a :code:`len_used` value greater than the number of meaningful bytes in the buffer will likely lead to hard-to-debug errors.

 Go BufferT SetValBAry()
 -----------------------

 .. code-block:: go

-    SetValBAry(val *[]byte) int
+    SetValBAry(val *[]byte) error

 If the length of :code:`val` is greater than the :code:`len_alloc`